-The maximum funding for each actor awarded under the de minimis regulation is EUR 200,000 over a three-year period.
+The maximum funding for each actor awarded under the de minimis regulation is EUR 300,000 over any period of 3 years.
 The amount of de minimis aid is calculated from the date the grant is awarded, not the date of disbursement.
+E.g. if a company is rewarded funding on 1 November 2024, the company must not have received more than EUR 300,000 in the period 1^{st} of November 2024 - 1^{st} of November 2021.
 It is the duty of the main application to ensure, that all declarations are filled out correctly before submitting the application to DEA.